Grow Beyond Grades

 The single-point rubric has provided me the ability to offer meaningful and individualized feedback that promotes growth and places value on the standards.
 Prior to using this, I have been frustrated with the limits of the traditional rubric.
 Since I’ve been using the single-point rubric, I feel I have found the balance between growth and proficiency by challenging all my students to meet and exceed standards regardless of ability.

-Aaron Blackwelder is a Washington State Teacher of the Year candidate, a Washington State English Teacher Fellow, boys and girls golf high school golf coach, a contributor to Spectrum Magazine, and is co-founder of Teachers Going Gradeless.
+Aaron Blackwelder is a Washington State Teacher of the Year candidate, a Washington State English Teacher Fellow, boys and girls golf high school golf coach, a contributor to Spectrum Magazine.
 Follow him on Twitter at @AaronSBlackwel1.